 - While the chicken roasts, bring marinara sauce to a simmer in an ovenproof skillet over medium heat.
 Remove saucepan from heat.

 - Lay the roasted chicken pieces into the marinara sauce.
 Top each piece with mozzarella cheese and bake in hot oven until cheese is melted, 4 to 6 minutes.
 Garnish with basil to serve.

 When compared to other cheese, Parmigiano-Reggiano is lower in fat and sodium and higher in vitamins and minerals.
-It contains 19 of 21 amino acids the body needs, and a 1-ounce serving provides as much as 30 percent of a person's RDA for calcium.
+It contains 19 out of 21 amino acids the body needs, and a one ounce serving provides as much as 30 percent of a person's RDA for calcium.